 Per the CCWG’s charter, the CCWG is expected, at a minimum, to publish an Initial Report for public comment followed by a Final Report, which will be submitted to the Chartering Organizations for their consideration.
 The publication of this Initial Report has to meet the expected obligations set out in the CCWG’s charter and further described by materials produced by the ICANN organization.
 Through publication of the Initial Report, the CCWG aims to gather the input from Chartering Organizations as well as others interested in this work on the CCWG’s deliberations and recommendations.

-The public comment period will remain open for a minimum of 40 days to ensure that all interested individuals and groups have an opportunity to respond.
+The formal Public Comment Period will remain open for a minimum of 40 days to ensure that all interested individuals and groups have an opportunity to respond.

 After review of comments received on this Initial Report, the CCWG will finalize its set of recommendations and submit it in the form of a Final Report to the Chartering Organizations and to the Board of ICANN for their consideration.